 - Test Small Gigs: To start with, test the small gigs.
 This platform works through a sequence of $5 gigs, though as sellers gain more positive reviews and customers, they can provide costlier variations as the original gig upgrades.
 Several sellers make use of such upgrades as a way to provide deals for their users (offers such as buy one get one free).
 This might seem to lure, but never purchase an upgraded gig till you’ve transacted with the seller at least once and was satisfied with the deal.

 - Contact the Seller before Placing the Order: A majority of the sellers possess greatly polished gig order and profile pages with their service details mentioned clearly.
 The best way for filtering spammers is to message the seller with a query before placing your order.
 Check how quickly they respond and see if they’re readily giving more details.
 This will give you an idea of whether or not to deal with them.

-- Overlook the 5-Star Reviews: Regrettably, Fiverr’s review system is one of its worst aspects.
+- Overlook the 5-Star Rating and Fiverr Reviews: Regrettably, the system of Fiverr reviews is one of its worst aspects.
 Several sellers take this system for granted by providing bonuses privately to those users who rate them with five stars or write mindboggling Fiverr reviews.
 So, it’s better off to go with reviews with three or four stars to get a better idea of how the gig is.
 This is why it’s suggested to test the seller first.

 To conclude, many honest providers are using Fiverr for promoting their personal businesses or freelance services.
 Many people have been using it successfully, though you need to gain a little bit of experience using it to avoid Fiverr scams.
 It is no rocket science to identify a scammer on Fiverr, all you need is a bit of attentiveness and identify red flags.
-Remember that every category has good as well as bad gigs.
+Remember that every category has good as well as bad Fiverr gigs.
 Follow the rules discussed here and keep these tips in mind to weed out the scammers.